vorpalnet/blade/services/irouter/README.md

 Each entry has three fields: `name` (the header), `value` (the template to stamp, `${var}`-resolvable), `when` (a boolean expression).
 Same grammar as `ConditionalRouting` clauses.
 If the expression parses cleanly and evaluates true, the header is stamped.
 Otherwise it's skipped — silently and without error.

+## Decision events

+Each decision publishes an analytics event after the route's headers are stamped: `callRouted` for a forward, `callDeclined` for a direct response of 400 or above, `callResponded` for one below 400.
+Define the event under `analytics.events` with attribute selectors for the headers you want recorded, and set `analytics.enabled`.
+With analytics off nothing is created, unless logging is at the analytics level.

 ## Boolean expressions

 `ConditionalRouting` clauses and `ConditionalHeader.when` fields both evaluate a small, safe boolean expression language against the routing Context.
 It's intentionally constrained — variable lookups, literal values, comparisons, and boolean combinators.
 No method invocation, no scripting, no arbitrary code execution from config files.